Things To Do With Kids

 Looking for things to do with your kids while you’re in York County?
 Good news, there is no end to the fun for young and young at heart in our area.
 Here are just a few of the awesome ways to keep those munchkins entertained on your next trip to York.

 Get in the maker’s spirit first-hand.
 Sunrise Soap Company in historically edgy downtown York lets you get your hands dirty while making your own custom soap.
-Pick out a fun mold from their extensive collection, mix all the ingredients, including natural pigments, scents, and even sparkles, and walk away with a souvenir of your own making.
-Within walking distance, you'll also find The Curious Little Playhouse, a delightful hands-on kids play space and toy store, where youngsters can let their imaginations run wild.
-It’s a fun spot for birthday parties or drop-in playdates.
+Pick out a fun mold from their extensive collection in the Creation Station, mix all the ingredients, including natural pigments, scents, and even sparkles, and walk away with a souvenir of your own making.

 Steam Into Memories

 For the train obsessed kids out there, York is the perfect destination.
-Check the schedules for one of our may historic railroads for a trip that will be both exciting and educational.
+Check the schedules for one of our many historic railroads for a trip that will be both exciting and educational.
 Northern Central Railway offers trips on the very same rails President Lincoln rode on his way to give the Gettysburg Address.
-Make time to check out their awesome annual Cowboy Weekend.
+Make time to check out their awesome annual Cowboy Weekend and many other themed rides.
 Visit the Ma & Pa Railroad Heritage Village and step back to 1915 when the railroad was at the center of village life.
 The Stewartstown Railroad Company, chartered in 1884, is one of the oldest, continuously running common-carrier railroad companies in existence.
 It has provided freight and passenger service to southern York County, Pennsylvania, since 1885.
 You can be a part of that history by taking a trip in an authentic caboose car or newly renovated passenger cars.